Program Dates: June 18 – August 3, 2018 (7 weeks)

 Credits: 4 credits from Washington University

-Application Deadline: May 25th, rolling admissions thereafter; apply immediately.
-Scholarships under consideration now.
+Application Deadline: Feb 1, rolling admissions thereafter; apply immediately.
+Scholarships are granted early in the application season.

 The full tuition for the 7 week course is approximately $2,600.
 A $500 non-refundable deposit applicable to tuition is required within two weeks of acceptance to the program.
 Textbooks, room and board (if necessary) and other non tuition fees are not included in tuition.